leoMirandaa/FSDI-113-Assignment-1/README.md

-# FSDI 111 Competency Report
+# FSDI 113 Assignment 1
 ## Report View:

 1. Create a blog that allows multiple users to create, view, update and delete blog posts.
 Blog posts can be viewed in both a list view as well as single article view..